 Test Environment

 An environment for testing is a set of software and hardware that allows the tester to execute test cases.
-In other words, it allows the tester to execute tests with hardware, software and network configurations that support test execution (LaunchDarkly, 2021).
+In other words, it will enable the tester to perform tests with hardware, software and network configurations that support test execution (LaunchDarkly, 2021).

 The test environment is configured according to the needs of the test application.
 In this instance, the test bed comprises the test environment and data.
 A proper test environment ensures software testing success.
 An incorrect setup can lead to inconsistent results, resulting in extra costs and delays.